 Action.
-Remind the student that ‘put downs’, unwanted verbal remarks, name-calling, and insults are bullying behavior that will not be tolerated.
+Remind the student that ‘put downs’, unwanted verbal remarks, name-calling, and insults are bullying behaviour that will not be tolerated.
 Indicate the consequences for continued bullying such as a warning, reflection sheet, restrictions on play area, detention or suspension.
 Implement a consequence that fits the circumstances and monitor the student.

 Ask the student if people in their family use bullying as a means to get their own way, or solve problems?’
 If not, where have they learnt this unacceptable behaviour? (e.g. older siblings and their friends? family friends? media? other sources?)
 Have the student identify the school values that are not being reflected by their words and actions.
 A good metaphor for these discussions is rules of games.
 For example the school rules may differ from those at home, just like the rules for football are different to those for tennis.

 |Teacher strategy.
 Implement a kindness program.|

 |Purpose.
 To promote values of kindness, acceptance and appreciation by promoting ‘connectedness’ with others and pro social behaviour.|

 |Action.
 Students initiate at least one act of kindness towards a person at school and home each day (or week).
 Consider rotating kindness recipients to ensure all students are treated positively.
 For kindness activity ideas and free lesson plans at the Random acts of kindness foundation.
 Acts of kindness at home could be established from the beginning of the school year or beginning of term as a weekly ‘homework’ task.|

 |Teacher strategy.
 Intervene and provide assistance to students who regularly do not have enough sleep, have an unhealthy or inadequate diet or are unclean.|